mulark/factorio_benchmarking_mods/region-cloner/doc/Documentation.md

 1.2.1 - Cloning a train waiting at a station with waitcondition of time passed or inactivity resets their timer to 0.
 [InterfaceRequest](https://forums.factorio.com/viewtopic.php?f=28&t=77537)

-1.2.1 - You cannot copy circuit network signals across surfaces.
+~~1.2.1 - You cannot copy circuit network signals across surfaces.~~ Actually you can.
+But not yet resolved (1.2.2).